 Then, an extensive list of examples in Chap.
 15 documenting physics examples from the LEP, SLC, HERA, Tevatron, and LHC colliders to future linear and circular colliders.
 This chapter is a particular good reference for the beginning, as the whole chain from choosing a model, setting up processes, the beam structure, the integration, and finally simulation and (graphical) analysis are explained in detail.

 More technical details about efficiency, tuning and advance usage of WHIZARD are collected in Chap.
 16. Then, Chap.
-17 shows how to set up your own new physics model with the help of external programs like SARAH or FeynRules program and include it into the WHIZARD event generator.
+17 shows how to set up your own new physics model with the help of external programs like SARAH or FeynRules program or the Universal Feynrules Output, UFO, and include it into the WHIZARD event generator.

 In the appendices, we e.g. give an exhaustive reference list of SINDARIN commands and built-in variables.